 - Environmental benefits: The environmental problems associated with volatile organic compounds (VOC) from paint and the disposal of blast-cleaning debris from future maintenance work are avoided.

 - Safety benefits: Health and safety issues relating to initial painting are eliminated, and the risks are associated with future maintenance are minimized.

-- High temperature benefits: Oxidation loss of steel at temperatures above 400 degrees Celsius can be decreased by using weathering steels.
+- High-temperature benefits: Oxidation loss of steel at temperatures above 400 degrees Celsius can be decreased by using weathering steels.
 At these temperatures, a patina forms even in the absence of water.
 The precise performance improvement is dependent on the heating cycle and environmental conditions.
-A typical improvement would be an increase of 50 degrees Celsius over equivalent loss in carbon manganese steels.
+A typical improvement would be an increase of 50 degrees Celsius over the equivalent loss in carbon manganese steels.

 Please note, weathering steels are not suitable for use in significant load-bearing members above 450 degrees Celsius.